br-mat/annoying-plant/README.md

 A special use case for the NAND Gate is to invert incomming signals, when we combine the pins A and B it's inverting the signal we supply to the combination of the two.
 You also can see this in first and last lane of the truth table, where A and B are equal. <br>

-We can now use this Gate to create a flip flop.
-This is a special circuit designed to store a specific state (HIGH or LOW).
+We can now use this gate to create a flip flop.
+This is a special circuit designed to store a specific state as to 1 or 0 (HIGH or LOW) representing supply voltage level and ground level in most cases.

 </p>

 <br>

 #### DF-mini-player

 <p>

 This module is able to drive an analoge speaker.
 It needs to be supplied with 3.2 - 5 Volts.
 The file system supports up to 32GB on the microSD card.
 It can be controlled either by buttons on the hardware side or with commands through software.